I’m a Disabled Woman in My Maximalist Era. Here's How I Achieve the Look & Lifestyle

 ”

-Personally, I have heels in nearly every single color, but that’s just me.
-Add a pair or two or more to your wardrobe in different colors to give yourself more ways to accentuate your outfit.
+Personally, I have heels in nearly every single colour, but that’s just me.
+Add a pair or two or more to your wardrobe in different colours to give yourself more ways to accentuate your outfit.

 Embrace who you are.

 This tip goes for everyone, but particularly other disabled icons: Embrace all of who you are.
-One way I do that is by accessorizing my mobility aids.
-Typically, mobility aids are not fashionable and connected to negative stereotypes, but when I accessorize my wheelchair with rainbow spoke skins, it’s like I’m saying, “I’m proud of who I am.”
+One way I do that is by accessorising my mobility aids.
+Typically, mobility aids are not fashionable and connected to negative stereotypes, but when I accessorise my wheelchair with rainbow spoke skins, it’s like I’m saying, “I’m proud of who I am.”

 AdvertisementADVERTISEMENT